 Our fabrics are OEKO-TEX® certified and performance tested, meaning they are free of harmful chemicals and fit for human use.
 With no harsh chemicals used, production impacts on the environment are minimised, resulting in fabric that is soft and safe against the skin.

 Surplus product and excess fabric consumption contributes to fashion landfill and unnecessary environmental impact.
 To counteract this and reduce overall textile waste, we are committed to small-batch manufacturing; a sustainable and respectful approach that works for our business, our customers and the planet.

-Our activewear is made with consideration and care in a sweat-shop free factory in Europe.
-Our Lithuanian production house has a no-child-labour policy and surpasses European standards for good working conditions, a healthy work environment and fair pay for all employees.
+Our activewear is made with consideration and care in a sweatshop free factory in Europe.
+Our production houses in Lithuania and Portugal have a no-child-labour policy and surpasses European standards for good working conditions, a healthy work environment and fair pay for all employees.
 We regularly visit to ensure standards are met and to connect with our workforce.